Melbourne Art Fair & Spring 1883

 'Future Eaters', Monash University Museum of Art, 22 July – 23 September 2017

 Asking the viewer to consider sculptural responses to our technological present, Future Eaters presents a series of works that are diverse, divergent, and in many ways reductive of the ways technology is involved in our lives.
 Technology here—like sculpture—is equated with hardware.
-Of course this is a ‘common sense’ understanding of the technological, but as a premise for a s...
+Of course this is a ‘common sense’ understanding of the technological, but as a premise for a show it s...

 Gordon Bennett, A Black History, 1993 (recreated 2017), photo: D.Wlazlo.